material-motion/tools/essentials.md

 - Operate in the open.

-## Experimental work

-Each platform and language has an `experiments` GitHub repo.
-We use these repos to house code that isn't ready for production use.
-This means that APIs are subject to change at **any point in time** without warning.

-    git clone git@github.com:material-motion/material-motion-experiments-<yourproject>.git
-    cd material-motion-experiments-<yourproject>

-    mkdir -p material-motion-experiments-/<some name>

-You can now begin working within your new experimental folder.

-We recommend creating a README.md in your experimental folder outlining the scope of the experiment.

 ## GitBook etiquette

 GitBook does not have pull requests.
 By default, changes are made to the `master` branch for the book.